oscarvantol/azure-functions-dotnet5-examples/README.md

 ## Nice to know

-### Why is there a TimerInfo record?
+~~### Why is there a TimerInfo record?
-The timer function depends on the included TimerInfo class, for now it does not work with the normal Microsoft.Azure.WebJobs.TimerInfo the TimerInfo class is implemented as a record to keep it clean ;) If you are not reading from the timerinfo you can even just define it as an object.
+The timer function depends on the included TimerInfo class, for now it does not work with the normal Microsoft.Azure.WebJobs.TimerInfo the TimerInfo class is implemented as a record to keep it clean ;) If you are not reading from the timerinfo you can even just define it as an object.~~ TimerInfo is available in the latest version.

 ### Dependency injection in Startup?
 If you were used to the Azure Functions Startup class, it is not here.
 It is actually now using a HostBuilder that you can find in Program.cs

 ### No ILogger method injection?
 Nope, instead you can get ~~FunctionExecutionContext~~ FunctionContext which has the Logger and other goodies.
+Next to that you can inject ILogger<Thing> in the constructor of your functions class

 ### How to run:
 - Install .NET 5.0